OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

     - collaborators=[....]: (optional) a white list of other users of this jupyterhub that can access this server

+    - a flag allowing public 'read-only' access [read-only meaning that the container and all changes are thrown away at the end of the session; and that any 'mounted' data sources are read-only during the session]

     - credentials: whether to pass the user credentials into the container (as environment variable, or file)

     - resources scaling (optional): memory, number of processors,